Paper Jewelry: A Book Lovers Dream

 If you’re interested in purchasing your own kit, you may be able to find it in the following outlets:

-This is only my first go at both making paper flowers and creating a flower backdrop.
+This was my first go at both making paper flowers and creating a flower backdrop.

-The fact that my paper flowers don’t look like they’re something from an episode of Nailed It!, is a testament to how well-crafted the book is in this kit.
+The fact that my paper flowers don’t look like they’re something from an episode of Nailed It!, is a testament to the wonderful instructions within the book.

 With that said, if you do take the time to browse around for a kit of your own, you’ll find that its price varies quite a lot.

-I hope you enjoyed my endeavors in creating paper jewelry.
+I hope you enjoyed my paper jewelry creations and findings.

-I hope to continue learning and adding to this post soon as I am far from becoming an expert in the art of papercraft.
+Until then, I hope to continue learning and adding to this post as I learn and grow in my skill set.